oVirt/ovirt-site/source/documentation/admin-guide/appe-Custom_Network_Properties.html.md

 You can configure ethtool properties for host network interface cards from the Administration Portal.
 The **ethtool_opts** key is not available by default and needs to be added to the Manager using the engine configuration tool.
 You also need to install the required VDSM hook package on the hosts.

-**Adding the ethtool_opts Key to the Manager**
+**Adding the ethtool_opts Key to the Engine**

-1. On the Manager, run the following command to add the key:
+1. On the Engine, run the following command to add the key:

         # engine-config -s UserDefinedNetworkCustomProperties=ethtool_opts=.* --cver=4.0